Gaza war (part 4) - Israel's quiet turnaround

 This force has been strengthened by the elite 36th infantry and the 252 reserve divisions, which were moved from Gaza to the North, as we have seen.

-Thus, Northern command now has 5 divisions, which (after the experience of the 2006 war with Hezbollah) is considered the force necessary to undertake a possible offensive against Hezbollah.
+Thus, Northern command now has five divisions, which (after the experience of the 2006 war with Hezbollah) is considered the force necessary to undertake a possible offensive against Hezbollah.

 The 98th Para division is available as a reserve.
 More importantly, 5 brigades withdrawn from Gaza to Central command (West Bank) have now got battle experience and few casualties from the Gaza fighting and can be rotated with the inexperienced reserve and territorial brigades of Northern command.

-In the 5 month of fighting in Gaza, Hezbollah did not take advantage of a reduced IDF presence in
+In the five months of fighting in Gaza, Hezbollah did not take advantage of a reduced IDF presence in

 the North.
 In artillery exchanges, Hezbollah, by their own admission, lost 282 men (the Israeli estimate of Hezbollah losses is around 600), while the Israeli army lost 11, the majority of which were from accidents.